michaeleby1/stylometric-analysis-project-gutenberg/README.md

 ## Summary

 My goal for this project was to build a recommendation engine for books based on literary style.
-This is an alternative to  other book recommenders that are based on bibliographic metadata or reader reviews.
+This is an alternative to  other book recommenders, which are typically based on bibliographic metadata or collaborative filtering through reader ratings.
 I also sought to cluster all English books in Project Gutenberg into stylistic types.

 I accomplished both these tasks by engineering numerical style metrics for the full text of every English book in Project Gutenberg, approximately 30,000 titles.